rojounooo/TryHackMe-CyberSecurity-101/01-start-cybersecurity-journey/Search Skills/notes.md

 ### ⚙️ Task 6: Technical Documentation
 **Concepts Covered**:
 - **Linux Manual Pages**
     - "man" for short
-    - `man {command}` to get the manual pages on linux, can also search for them in a browser
+    - `man {command}` to get the manual pages on Linux; can also search for them in a browser
-    - man pages contain detailed information about the cool, flags and how to use them
+    - man pages contain detailed information about the tool, flags, and how to use them

 - **Microsoft Windows**
-    -
-    -
-    -
+    - Microsoft provides official technical documentation for its products
+    - Searching for commands like `ipconfig` on the Microsoft Technical Documentation website returns detailed, official results
+    - Official documentation is the most reliable, up-to-date source for understanding product features and functions

-### ⚙️ Task 7: Search Engines
+### ⚙️ Task 7: Social Media
 **Concepts Covered**:
-- Bullet points of key concepts
----

-## 🧠 Key Takeaways

-- Short summary of important concepts to remember
+- - **Social Media and Cyber Security**
+    - Billions of users are registered on platforms like Facebook, Twitter, and LinkedIn
+    - Exploring new platforms is encouraged; temporary email addresses can be used for privacy during exploration
+    - Avoid using your primary account to prevent unwanted connections while testing platforms
+    - Social media is a powerful tool to connect with people and companies of interest
+    - It’s crucial to monitor oversharing by individuals, which could expose personal data used in account recovery (e.g., secret questions)
+    - Cyber security professionals can use social media to stay current with trends, tools, and industry news
+    - Following reliable channels, groups, and news outlets helps grow technical expertise and awareness
 ---

 ## 🛠️ Tools/Commands Learned